przelewy24/p24-mobile-lib-flutter/README.md

-# Przelewy24 library documentation - Android
+# Przelewy24 library documentation - Flutter

 For general information on the operation of Przelewy24 mobile libraries, visit: